AlcidesRC/dockerized-go/README.md

-· run                            Application: executes the main script · compile                        Application: build the application binary file · execute                        Application: executes the binary script · execute-distroless             Application: executes the binary script from distroless image · build-distroless               Docker: builds the service for production environment · build                          Docker: builds the service · down                           Docker: stops the service · up                             Docker: starts the service
+· run                            Application: executes the main script · compile                        Application: build the application binary file · execute                        Application: executes the binary script · execute-production             Application: executes the binary script from production image · build-scratch                  Docker: builds the service for production environment · build-alpine                   Docker: builds the service for production environment · build                          Docker: builds the service · down                           Docker: stops the service · up                             Docker: starts the service